-Davis, a Democrat, is the representative for Illinois’s 7th congressional district (view map) and has served since Jan 7, 1997.
+Davis is the representative for Illinois’s 7th congressional district (view map) and is a Democrat.
+He has served since Jan 7, 1997.
 Davis is next up for reelection in 2022 and serves until Jan 3, 2023.

 In 2015 Davis was investigated for travel funded or organized by one or more entities prohibited from providing congressional travel.
 The House Committee on Ethics concluded implicated House members did not intentionally accept gifts from prohibited entities.

 The chart is based on the bills Davis has sponsored and cosponsored from Jan 3, 2017 to Oct 26, 2021.
 See full analysis methodology.